monadicsystems/okapi/docs/index.md

 4. #### Body Script

-   The `bodyScript` field defines the Request Body that the Endpoint accepts.
+   The `body` field defines the Request Body that the Endpoint accepts.

    There are four operations for Body Scripts: `json`, `form`, `param`, `file`.